0export¶

 0export creates self-installing bundles for distribution on CD, etc

-Normally, a program is run by passing its name (a URI) to the 0install run command.
+command.
 This downloads the appropriate feeds, chooses a set of implementations (a version of the program, along with any libraries it needs) and downloads them too.

 However, it is sometimes useful to bundle a program and its libraries together on a CD (for example) so that it can be used on machines without a network connection, or where the network is very slow.
 It is also useful for archival purposes, in case the original web-sites supplying required libraries become unavailable.

-0export takes the URI of a program and creates a setup.sh file; a self-extracting archive containing everything needed to run the program.
+file; a self-extracting archive containing everything needed to run the program.
 This file can be executed on a machine without a network connection to install or run the program.

-Programs installed using setup.sh are added to the 0install cache and are therefore still shared between users, and will get updates over the web where possible.
+are added to the 0install cache and are therefore still shared between users, and will get updates over the web where possible.

 If the target machine has network access, and you just want to provide a launcher script, consider instead using 0bootstrap-php, a PHP script that creates bootstrapping EXEs or bash scripts for installing 0install and then running a feed.

-Using a 0export package
+Using a 0export package¶

-Open the file with your file manager, or run sh setup.sh in a terminal:
+Open the file with your file manager, or run sh setup.sh

 The archive will unpack and run: